dylanmtaylor/dylanmtaylor-ansible/README.md

 ## About this project

-I'm trying to learn ansible, so I decided it would be fun to develop an ansible playbook that provisions a functional copy of my site, dylanmtaylor.com.
-This isn't currently how the site is deployed, but I think it would be nice to have my site provisioned with this in the future.
-I'm licensing this under the MIT license, feel free to adapt it to your needs if you would like.
+This project is an Ansible playbook that deploys and configures a complete and fully-functional copy of my website, dylanmtaylor.com.
+This was initially developed in order to teach myself how to use Ansible, but now it is used in order to provision my website.
+I'm licensing this under the MIT license, so, should you find this useful, feel free to adapt it to your needs if you would like.

 ### How to run this:

-Make sure that there are no offending entries in ~/.ssh/known_hosts (or set StrictHostKeyChecking to no)
+First, make sure that there are no errant entries in ~/.ssh/known_hosts (or set StrictHostKeyChecking to no)

+Install the latest ansible package on your system

+Setup a \[dylanmtaylor-server\] section in /etc/ansible/hosts with the IP addresses of the system(s) you are deploying to

-ansible-playbook -vvvv playbook.yml
+Run the command ansible-playbook playbook.yml

+Report any issues here, and I'll consider fixing them